ashur-k/SEARCH-NPM-REACT-TYPESCRIPT/README.md

 ### Important Note:
-  This readme.md files are my notes that I am (Ashur Kanwal) taking, so I am sure I am not missing important information and that in future if I look at is I can see what I was doing.
+  This readme.md files are my notes that I am (Ashur Kanwal) taking, so I am sure I am not missing important information and that in future if I look at this I can see my notes.
 ### Creating Application With Command:
   npx create-react-app redux-ts --template typescript cd redux-ts